tensorlayer/HyperPose/README.md

-# OpenPose using TensorFlow and TensorLayer
+# An advanced OpenPose implementation using TensorFlow and TensorLayer

 </a>
 <p align="center">